Previous dayApril 10, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.1 seismic event took place 49 km WNW of Dera Ghazi Khan, Pakistan on April 10, 2026 at 21:46 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 30.286°, 70.211°.
+April 10, 2026 brought a magnitude 4.1 earthquake 49 km WNW of Dera Ghazi Khan, Pakistan, logged at 21:46 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+The epicenter is at 30.286°, 70.211°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10